logzio/documentation/docs/user-guide/k8s-360/overview.md

 * **Restarts** - Get a numeric overview of how many restarts occurred in each pod: 0, 1-10, 11-20, or over 20 restarts.
 * **Log Error Rate** - Analyze the percentage of log errors that occurred and how many pods were affected. [_How do we calculate the log error rate?_](/docs/user-guide/k8s-360/overview#calculating-log-error-rate)
 * **Security risks** - Presents how many potential security risks are in each of your pods.

+///
+In addition, there are custom labels
+You can filter resources such as deployments, dameonsets, nodes, jobs, and stateful sets based on their custom labels See Kubernetes custom labels to efficiently manage and monitor workloads As a DevOps engineer, I want to view YAML configurations directly within Kubernetes 360 quickviews, So that I can quickly understand and verify the configuration of Kubernetes resources without leaving the context of the quickview.
+///

 ## Quick view